-David Abbott has recently taken up the post of Head of Corporate Social Responsibility and Wellness.
+We were delighted to appoint David Abbott as Head of Corporate Social Responsibility and Wellness in Summer 2021.
 David oversees the creation and implementation of Olliers’ social responsibility objectives.
 He is responsible for developing a programme of philanthropy and coordinating our volunteer efforts.
 He is also responsible for raising standards of employee satisfaction and promoting a general culture of wellness.

 Olliers’ charitable work